-The Equator is an endless source of fascination for those of us who grew up in the northern (or southern) latitudes, particularly growing up in Oregon where a short drive from Portland to Eugene takes you across the 45th Parallel — the halfway mark between the Equator and the North Pole.
+The Equator is an endless source of fascination, particularly for those of us who grew up in the northern (or southern) latitudes far outside of the tropics.

 With the speed of modern aircraft and the rate at which people are traveling abroad these days, you’d think that this invisible line circumscribing the earth might have lost its intrigue for us long ago.